enim2/DecodeLabs-Internship---Project-1-2/README.md

 # E-Commerce Sales Analysis (Excel)

-A full Exploratory Data Analysis (EDA) and SQL querying project carried out on a 1,200 row E-Commerce dataset spanning 2023, 2024 and 2025 as part of my Data Analytics Internship at DecodeLabs.
+A full Exploratory Data Analysis (EDA) project carried out on a 1,200 row E-Commerce dataset spanning 2023, 2024 and 2025 as part of my Data Analytics Internship at DecodeLabs.